Say My Name

 - Doom had been fighting a Hulk robot that was screaming "DOOOM" as it pummeled him.
 As Doom turned the tables on the robot, he said "Once more...with feeling...say my name!"
-There is later an Ironic Echo of this scene.
+The above example is an Ironic Echo of this scene.

 - In the Batman storyline Knightfall, Bane attempts to make Batman scream his name for mercy.
 Batman tells him "Go back to Hell" and Bane promptly breaks him.
 Years later, in the one-shot Batman: Bane, Batman finally does shout Bane's name.
 It's not for mercy, though, it's in frustration - the villain escaped capture.